eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 - sync is harder
   - using the thing from e.g. your phone is harder, you need git and the filesystem
-- visibility of changes
-  - changes are stuck in the git history
-  - may not be easy to make them visible to the application

 - file upload is harder

 **Compatibility:**